 1. Align to the curriculum.

 The Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004) is a law mandating equality and accountability for children with disabilities.
 It states that we need to align what we are doing to our students’ general education core standards.
 The best way to address these core standards is to use literacy based intervention.
-It a natural and easy way to address vocabulary, story components and higher-level thinking activities.
+It is a natural and easy way to address vocabulary, story components and higher-level thinking activities.

 Here are examples of goals set forth by in the Texas Essential Knowledge and Skills in the area of English Language Arts and Reading: